Skip to content

 The Fall of Mankind

 This is often called The Fall.
 Adam, the first man, was created by God.
 There was an agreement between God and Adam, like a marriage contract of faithfulness, and Adam broke it.
-The Bible records that Adam ate from the ‘Tree of the Knowledge of Good and Evil’ even though they had agreed that he would not eat from that tree.
-The agreement and the tree itself, gave Adam a free choice to remain faithful to God or not.
-Adam had been created in the image of God, and placed into friendship with Him.
-But Adam had no choice regarding his creation, so God allowed him to choose about his friendship with God.
+The Bible records that God gave Adam one rule to obey, ‘ not to eat from the Tree of the Knowledge of Good and Evil.‘ The command and the tree itself, gave Adam a free choice to remain faithful to God or not.
+Adam had been created in the image of God, and placed into friendship with Him, but Adam had no choice regarding his creation, so God allowed him to choose about his friendship with God.
 Just like the choice to stand is not real if sitting is impossible, the friendship and trust of Adam to God had to be a choice.
 This choice centered on the command not to eat from that one tree.
-And Adam chose to rebel.
+Adam (and his wife) chose to eat from the tree and to rebel.
 What Adam started with his rebellion has gone non-stop through all generations and continues with us today.
 We look next at what this means.

 Common Expressions